thePatonSystem/thePatonSystem.github.io/README.md

 • the Tier architecture
 • the admissibility spine
-• how the full research archive fits together
+• how the research archive is organised

 ---